 “Old me” would have left these things aside, and gone to the grocery store with a brand new list… “newer me” would choose one item, look up a coordinating recipe and head to the store for more stuff.
 “Newest me” is way to lazy for any of that, but still requires an awesome dinner.
 Plus I just hate to throw things away.

-- a few tablespoons of olive oil for the pan
+- A few tablespoons extra-virgin olive oil, for the pan

-- a few handfuls of greens, (ie, spinach, kale)
+- A few handfuls greens, (ie, spinach, kale)

 - 2 tablespoons miso paste